salvatore-codebase/Simple-Calculator/README.md

 # Simple-Calculator
-(AI Agent generated app using Replit)
+An AI Agent generated app using Replit.

 ## Description
 A simple powerful calculator that can perform basic artihmetic.